 - it would not harm the data subject's rights or benefits.

-Before the latest amendments to PDPA, all consent under the PDPA had to be obtained in a written format, either manually or electronically.
-Since 15 March 2016, except for consent regarding the collection and use of sensitive personal data and consent for a data subject to waive their right to request the stoppage or suspension of the usage of the relevant personal data when in dispute or when the specific purpose no longer exists, consent required for other matters can be in other formats.
-As for whether it may be express or implied consent, it is only possible to obtain implied consent from a data subject when the data is directly collected from him/her with all of the required information being provided to the data subject.
-In most of the cases, direct marketing will need to rely on consent as the legal base.
+Since March 15, 2016, except for consent regarding the collection and use of sensitive personal data and consent for a data subject to waive their right to request the stoppage or suspension of the usage of the relevant personal data when in dispute or when the specific purpose no longer exists, consent required for other matters can be in other formats.
+As for whether it may be express or implied consent, it is only possible to obtain implied consent from a data subject when the data is directly collected from them with all of the required information being provided to the data subject.
+In most cases, direct marketing will need to rely on consent as the legal base.

-For sensitive personal data, a business may collect sensitive personal data if it is necessary to the business' performing its legal obligation and the business shall adopt proper security measures to protect the personal data.
+For sensitive personal data, a business may collect sensitive personal data if it is necessary for the business to perform its legal obligation and the business shall adopt proper security measures to protect the personal data.
 With regards to non-sensitive personal data, pursuant to Article 19 of the PDPA, if the collection and use of personal data is specifically stipulated under a law or a regulation, such a law or regulation can be the legal base for a non-government agency to collect, process, and use the relevant personal data.